-Offer up a few ideas for creative ways to move and then let your kids' imaginations run free.
-Encourage kids to bend all around like a tree swaying in the wind.
-Have kids use their arms to spin like a helicopter or zoom like a fire truck through the streets.
-Show kids how to use arms and legs to cut like scissors.
-Help kids twist into shapes of letters in the alphabet.
+Offer up a few ideas for creative ways to move, and then let your kids' imaginations run free.
+Encourage them to bend all around like a tree swaying in the wind.
+Or they can use their arms to spin like a helicopter or zoom like a fire truck through the streets.
+Show them how to use their arms and legs to cut like scissors or twist their bodies into shapes of letters of the alphabet.

 Compete in family indoor Olympic events with items around your house (clear away the breakables first!):

-Volleyball: Stretch a piece of string or yarn between two chairs.
-Hit a balloon back and forth over the net while sitting.
-Mix it up by playing on your knees, or hitting the balloon with your feet.
+Volleyball.
+Stretch a piece of string or yarn between two chairs.
+Hit a balloon back and forth over the line while sitting, on your knees, or with your feet.

 Gather a Hula-Hoop Group

-Head to the garage -- or clear some space -- for some hula-hoop fun.
+Head to the garage -- or clear some space -- for some Hula-Hoop fun.
 Kids can exercise different parts of the body by hooping around their waists, arms, or legs.
 Lay hoops on the floor in patterns so kids can jump from one to another.
-You can also toss hoops trying to loop them over stationary items.
-Or see who can roll their hoop the farthest.
+Or, see who can roll their hoop the farthest.

 Follow the Bouncing Ball

 How many ways can your kids bounce a ball?
 Find out in a room with space to move, a good bouncing floor, and not a lot of breakable stuff.
-Let kids try dribbling close to themselves and far away.
+Let them try dribbling close to themselves and far away.
 Dribble fast and slow.
-Gather a group and try to bounce balls in sync.
+Get a group together and try to bounce balls in sync.

 Get Up and Dance

 When it's nasty or dark outside, dance up a storm inside.
 Take turns having family members make up their own dances.
 Teach kids a line dance.
-Put on music and play "statues" where all the dancers must freeze like a statue whenever the music stops.
-Or just have an impromptu dance party with family or friends.
+Put on music and play “statues,” where everyone must freeze like a statue whenever the music stops.
+Or just have a dance party with family or friends.

 Make a Circus

 Turn your family room into the big top.
-Do balancing stunts, juggle, create tumbling routines, and even get the family pet in the act.
-If you're feeling especially ambitious, make it a week-long physical activity.
+Do balancing stunts, juggle, create tumbling routines, and even get your pet in the act.
+If you're feeling especially ambitious, make it a weeklong activity.
 Family members can practice each day to polish their acts.
 Then create costumes, invite neighbors, and put on a show.

 Cool Balancing Stunts